Mark O. Hatfield Library: Building

 Located in the middle of Willamette's campus along the Mill Race, the Hatfield library was built in 1986 with the design by Theodore Wofford of MDWR Architects in St. Louis, Missouri.
 The building is two stories tall and has a total of 58000 sqft.
 Architectural plans allow for the addition of a third floor to the structure.

 The library is a modern looking rectangular structure with orange brick and clear glass which is adjacent to Glenn Jackson Plaza and Hudson's Bay, with the Mill Race flowing by on the north side.
 The north and south faces are clear glass, while the other two sides are brick.
 The exterior walls taper slightly outward on the brick sides of the building.
 Bricks on these sides were laid horizontally, while the overhanging roof line contains bricks that were laid vertically.
 A glass-enclosed stairwell and the main entrance near the northwest corner are the only parts that jut out from the primarily rectangular building.

 Inside, the Hatfield Library contains a 24-hour study area, private study rooms, a classroom, the university's archives, and listening rooms.
 On the main floor is the circulation desk, reference section, and work stations, among others.
 The building also holds a formal reception area, the Mark O. Hatfield Room, and the Hatfield archives that contain the former Senator's papers, both located on the second floor.
 Interior space was left mainly open to allow for flexibility with the evolving needs and technology of the library.
 Artist Dean Larson painted the portrait of Hatfield that hangs in the library.

 Outside the library is a 61.75 ft tall steel and brick clock tower.
 The tower has one clock face on each of the four sides, a copper roof, and glass running down each side towards the 18 ton base.
 The glass consists of vertical panels created by taking strips of bent glass and weaving them together.
 There are inscriptions of various quotes in the exposed portions of the concrete on the tower.
 Lawrence Halperin was responsible for the landscaping designs of the library.

 Operations

 Hatfield Library is the main library on Willamette's campus, with the law school's library as the only other library at the school.
-The director of the library is Craig Milberg, who heads a staff of 18 employees, of which 10 are librarian.
+The director of the library is Craig Milberg, who heads a staff of 18 employees, of which 10 are librarians.
 Regular circulation transactions totaled 14,158 in 2015, with an additional 1,923 in reference requests.